 - 1. Cumulative Grade Point Average - 2.
-Completion of Attempted Credit Hours - Maximum Time Frame (MTF) for completion of degree or certificate It is the responsibility of the student to understand and adhere to these standards to receive and to continue receiving federal student aid at Washington State Community College.
+Completion of Attempted Credit Hours - Maximum Time Frame (MTF) for completion of degree or certificate It is the responsibility of the student to understand and adhere to these standards to receive and to continue receiving federal student aid at Washington State College of Ohio.